 First glimpse of historic Flinders Street Station façade08 Nov 2017

-Victorians will soon get their first glimpse of the restored façade of Flinders Street Station, lovingly repaired as part of the Andrews Labor Government’s $100 million upgrade of the iconic building.
+Victorians will soon get their first glimpse of the restored façade of Flinders Street Station, lovingly repaired as part of the Victorian Government’s $100 million upgrade of the iconic building.

-Minister for Major Projects Jacinta Allan today inspected works inside the historic clock tower – the first time it has been possible since the station was built more than a century ago.
+Works inside the historic clock tower were inspected today – the first time it has been possible since the station was built more than a century ago.

 The glass clock faces and hand have been taken away for restoration and an internal steel frame has been built to strengthen the tower to protect it for the next century.